rexhinab/rexhinab/README.md

 - :four_leaf_clover: I'm a member of Sapienza NLP
 - :mortar_board: I'm about to become a PhD in Computer Science
-- 🤔 I’m looking for a postdoctoral position in industry (or academia...)
 - 🔭 I’m currently working on Semantic Parsing
 - 💬 Ask me about GSRL, SPRING and XL-AMR 😄
 - 🌱 I’m currently learning my sixth language --> Portuguese